Thank you for your interest in the ScottishPower Foundation.

 What supporting documentation is required?

 - Your Articles of Association

-- Your most recent published annual accounts covering a 12-month operating period, that show as received on the relevant Charity Regulator website.
+- Your most recently published annual accounts covering a 12-month operating period, that show as received on the relevant Charity Regulator website.
 Your income shown in these accounts should be greater than £75,000 but should not exceed £10,000,000.

 - Evidence of planning and/or all necessary consents (if you are applying in the categories of Art and Culture or Biodiversity and Climate Change, and your project includes any building work or land development that requires consent).

 For more information, please consult the FAQ section.
 If you are unable to find an answer to your query, contact the SPF team at firstname.lastname@example.org.